Tuition and Stipend Payments

-Stipend and tuition payments are departmental awards that are offered through sponsored programs within various colleges.
+Tuition and Stipend payments are departmental awards that are offered through sponsored programs within various colleges.
 Some are grant-funded sources in which students are required to perform research.
 Tuition payments are applied to tuition and fee charges while stipends are disbursed in monthly installments, or lump sum as determined by the department.

 How are students awarded?

-Students are awarded by an individual university department.
+Students are awarded by individual colleges and departments at the university.
 The department will send Financial Aid & Scholarships a Notice of Award Form to award students a stipend and/or pay for tuition and fees.